alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 relevant to the Swift function wrapper implementation in the repo with all of these details included.

-First, we encode the Swift argument into a binary representation (`Data`) (plus its length) that will serve as arguments to the foreign C function.
+First, we encode the Swift argument into JSON using the `Data` type (plus its length) that will serve as arguments to the foreign C function.
 ```swift
 let enc = JSONEncoder()
 let dec = JSONDecoder()